jensendarren/star-notary-ethereum-dapp-cryptostar/README.md

 ## Run the application

-To run the back end local development Ethereum Blockchain using Truffle, simply run:
+To run the backend local development Ethereum Blockchain using Truffle, simply run:

 ```
 npm install